ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 On accounts only allow to choose account groups without children groups (last group on the hierarchy).
 #.
 DISABLED, REMOVE IF NO NEEDED: Disable currency change when journal is changed
 #.
 Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.
 #.
+Add internal notes on invoices (account.move) to be used later by sales / pickings
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.